Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

     Embassy Local Root CA imported into Certificate folder

 #.
-You can save the settings to the console if desired or cancel.
+You can save the settings to the console if desired, or not by pressing `Yes` or `No`.
+The CA certificate will remain imported to the CA certificate store either way.